DorimenUkraine/logistic-regression/README.md

 # logistic-regression

+### Please use the link provided in github to view the file with the external viewer *nbviewer*

-Build a model for logistic regression.
+This algorithm builds a model for logistic regression.

 This model creates a dataset as follow :

 (1, x1), (1, x2), ..., (1, xn)